dablelv/cyan/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=dablelv/go-huge-util&type=Date)](https://star-history.com/#dablelv/go-huge-util&Date)

 # How to Contribute
-We really appreciate any code commits which make lancet lib powerful.
+We really appreciate any code commits which make this lib powerful.
 Please follow the rules below to create your pull request.

 1. Fork the repository.
 2. Add and Commit your changes.